unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 /tile-examples/twitter-topics/twitter-topics-utilities/src/main/scala/com/oculusinfo/twitter/tilegen/TwitterTopicRecordParser.scala`
 ```

-#####Record File
+#####Record Type

-The Record Parser calls the Record file, which defines the schema of your transformed data.
+The Record Parser calls the Record type, which defines the schema of your transformed data.
 See the following file for an example of a custom Record file.
 Record files are generally written in Java, but can also be written in Scala.

 ```
 /tile-examples/twitter-topics/twitter-topics-utilities/src/main/scala/com/oculusinfo/twitter/tilegen/TwitterDemoTopicRecord.java`